progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--in the Git source code repository.
 The Linux kernel repository also has a non-commit-pointing tag object — the first tag created points to the initial tree of the import of the source code.-->

-Der Linux Kernel hat also ein Tag Objekt, das nicht auf einen Commit zeigt - der erste Tag (xxx) zeigt auf den ursprünglichen Tree mit dem Import des Quellcodes (xxx what? xxx).
+Der Linux Kernel hat also ein Tag Objekt, das nicht auf einen Commit zeigt – der erste Tag (xxx) zeigt auf den ursprünglichen Tree mit dem Import des Quellcodes (xxx what? xxx).

 <!--### Remotes ###-->
 ### Externe Referenzen ###

 <!--The third type of reference that you’ll see is a remote reference.
 If you add a remote and push to it, Git stores the value you last pushed to that remote for each branch in the `refs/remotes` directory.
 For instance, you can add a remote called `origin` and push your `master` branch to it:-->

-Der dritte Referenztyp ist die externe Referenz ("remote reference").
-Wenn du einen externen Server ("remote") definierst und dorthin pushst, merkt sich Git den zuletzt gepushten Commit für jeden Branch im `refs/remotes` Verzeichnis.
+Der dritte Referenztyp ist die externe Referenz („remote reference“).
+Wenn du einen externen Server („remote“) definierst und dorthin pushst, merkt sich Git den zuletzt gepushten Commit für jeden Branch im `refs/remotes` Verzeichnis.
 Bespielsweise fügst du einen externen Server `origin` hinzu und pushst deinen `master` Branch dorthin:

 	$ git remote add origin git@github.com:schacon/simplegit-progit.git
 	$ git push origin master